 This post may contain affiliate links.
 Please read our disclosure policy.

-Since you’re here, I know you’ll also love The softest Crumbl Circus Animal Cookies, Better Than CRUMBL Cosmic Brownie Cookies, Chilled CRUMBL Twix Cookies, Crumbl Chocolate Chip Cookies and also Crumbl Oreo cookies with buttercream frosting.
+Since you’re here, I know you will also love my other Crumbl-inspired recipes like The softest Crumbl Circus Animal CookiesBetter Than CRUMBL Cosmic Brownie CookiesChilled CRUMBL Twix CookiesCrumbl Chocolate Chip Cookies and also Crumbl Oreo cookies with buttercream frosting.

 CRUMBL churro sugar cookie with a bite taken out of it

-If you’ve never had a churro sugar cookie, now is the time!
+If you’ve never had a Crumbl churro sugar cookies, now is the perfect time to make one at home!

-This CRUMBL inspired churro cookie has a cinnamon sugar cookie as the base and is then topped with a luscious cinnamon churro buttercream and sprinkled with extra cinnamon sugar to give it that traditional churro crunch.
+This Crumbl-inspired churro cookie starts with a soft cinnamon sugar cookie base, topped with luscious cinnamon shurro buttercream, and finished with a sprinkle of extra cinnamon sugar for that classic churro crunch.

-• It tastes just like a churro!
+• It tastes just like aย churro! – Soft inside, lightly crisp on the outside.ย

-• You can make it with or without the frosting and it will taste just as good.
+• You can make it with or without the frosting and it will taste just as good.ย

 Here are the ingredients you will need to make these churro cookies.
 Make sure to scroll down to the recipe card for the full detailed ingredient measurements.